Shashank Manohar: BCCI second term, 2015–16

+This time, Manohar's candidature had been endorsed by Sharad Pawar, Arun Jaitley and his protege Anurag Thakur, the BCCI secretary.
+On 4 October 2015, Manohar was elected unopposed as the new president of the BCCI.

 International Cricket Council Chairmanship - 2015–2020

 Removal of N Srinivasan

-Srinivasan was removed as the ICC Chairman on 9 November 2015 after the BCCI decided to recall him and nominate its recently elected President Shashank Manohar as the chief of the world body.
+Srinivasan was removed as the ICC Chairman on 9 November 2015 after the BCCI decided to recall him and it nominated Manohar, its recently elected President as the chief of the world body.

-The decision to remove Srinivasan was taken at the BCCI's 86th Annual General Meeting.

 Resignation from the post in 2020

 Shashank Manohar resigned from the post of chairman of the International Cricket Council (ICC) on 30 June 2020.
 He held this position for four years and after him, ICC deputy chairman Imran Khwaja was made interim chairman until the election.